Online-Everything-Tool/oet/README.md

     - Use lowercase kebab-case only.
     - Avoid articles ('a', 'an', 'the') and short prepositions ('to', 'for', 'with') in directives.
 Use `image-resize`, not `resize-an-image`.
 2.  **Client-Side Core Logic:** The primary functionality of the tool **must** run entirely within the user's browser using JavaScript/Web APIs.
 No external network calls should be required for the core operation.
 (Exceptions may exist for fetching non-essential data sources, like public word lists, if clearly justified).
 3.  **UI Simplicity:** Keep the user interface clean, focused, and intuitive.
-Leverage existing Shoelace components where possible for consistency.
 Avoid overly complex layouts or unnecessary visual clutter.
 4.  **Security:** Do not handle sensitive user data in a way that requires server-side processing or external storage for the tool's main function.

 ## ⚙️ Getting Started (Development)